Monster (2022 film): Censorship

-Home Media
+Home media

 The digital rights of the film was acquired by Disney+ Hotstar and started streaming from 2 December 2022.
 The satellite rights of the film are owned by Asianet.

 Reception

 Critical response

-Monster received mixed to negative reviews from critics.
+Monster received mixed reviews from critics.

-Roktim Rajpal of India Today rated the film 2.5 out of 5 and wrote "Monster isn’t really Mohanlal's best work by any stretch of the imagination.
-It, however, may have just about enough to satisfy the veteran star’s ardent fans".
+Roktim Rajpal of India Today rated the film 2.5 out of 5 and wrote "Monster isn't really Mohanlal's best work by any stretch of the imagination.
+It, however, may have just about enough to satisfy the veteran star's ardent fans".
 Anjana George of The Times of India rated the film 2.0 out of 5 stars and wrote "The film is all about a monster who has the choice to use the trust of his fans to take up the Malayalam cinema or to bring it down".
 Padmakumar K of Onmanorama wrote that, 'The charming visuals and faces which fill the frames and an impactful BGM by Deepak Dev will keep viewers glued to the screen.'.
 S. R. Praveen on The Hindu called the film "an endurance test", criticising the writing, action, Mohanlal's character and his humor, as well as the depiction of LGBT characters; Cris from The News Minute voiced similar disapprovals.
 Sajin Shrijith of Cinema Express rated the film 0.5 out of 5 stars and wrote "Mohanlal said the film's screenplay is both hero and villain.
 Well, having seen the movie, I can say I understood half of it".
 Nidhima Taneja of The Print rated the film 1.5 out of 5 stars and wrote "Monster, performed by the cinema giant, does little to satiate your cinematic appetite.
 Perhaps, it should have been called off at the reading table".
 Anna M.M.
 Vetticad of Firstpost rated the film 0.25 out of 5 stars and wrote "Sikhs, Punjabis and homosexuals are not viewed as people by the team of Monster.
-Instead, they’re seen as gimmicks, tools to build suspense and write grand reveals in a crime drama".
-Criticizing Mohanlal’s acting and the “unfailingly superficial script”, she noted that “The stereotyping of LGBT-plus persons (...) is unrelenting.”
+Instead, they're seen as gimmicks, tools to build suspense and write grand reveals in a crime drama".
+Criticizing Mohanlal's acting and the "unfailingly superficial script", she noted that "The stereotyping of LGBT-plus persons (...) is unrelenting."